equalitie/ouinet/README.md

 #### Using existing Android SDK/NDK and Boost

-By default the `build-android.sh` script downloads all dependencies required to build the Ouinet Android library, including the Android SDK, Android NDK and Boost for Android.
-If you already have these installed on your system you can tune the script to use them:
+By default the `build-android.sh` script downloads all dependencies required to build the Ouinet Android library, including the Android SDK and NDK.
+If you already have these installed on your system you can tune the script to use
+them:

     $ export SDK_DIR=/opt/android-sdk
     $ export NDK_DIR=/opt/android-sdk/ndk-bundle
     $ export ABI=armeabi-v7a
-    $ export PLATFORM=android-26
-    $ export BOOST_V=1_67_0
-    $ export BOOST_SOURCE=/path/to/Boost-for-Android
-    $ export BOOST_INCLUDEDIR=$BOOST_SOURCE/build/out/${ABI}/include/boost-${BOOST_V}
     $ /path/to/build-android.sh

 ### Testing with Android emulator